March in Books

-It was at the end of February that I entered a pretty severe hypomanic mental state that ended with approximately 43 Amazon boxes at my apartment door, each one containing a book with a pretty cover that I had seen or read about somewhere.
-Perhaps I'd even overheard someone talking about the latest must-have title to change your life or maybe I'd been lured in by the colourful merchandising and cleaver picks by Heather at Indigo in the weeks leading up to the shift in my mood.
+At the end of February, I entered a hypomanic state that ended with approximately 43 Amazon boxes at my apartment door, each one containing a book with a pretty cover that I had seen or read about somewhere.
+Perhaps I'd even overheard someone talking about the latest must-have title to change your life, or maybe I'd been lured in by the colourful merchandising and cleaver picks by Heather at Indigo in the weeks leading up to the shift in my mood.

-Regardless, in those manic moments, I knew I wanted books.
+Regardless, in those moments, I knew I wanted books.
 And I wanted lots of them.

-And now here I was, stable, several days later, a few hundred dollars poorer, with what seemed like a million pages to get through.
+And then I found myself, stable, several days later, a few hundred dollars less in my bank account, and with what seemed like a million pages to get through.

 Mania is fun, at the time… until it isn't.

-I've read a ton of books this month and wanted to share them here since I think they were all pretty awesome.
-I recommended most of them to friends who also enjoyed them so I figured what the heck, why not share them on the internet and start blogging about my books more (you should know that I have 154 on my 'want to read' list on Good Reads, too).
+I've read a ton of books this month and wanted to share them here since I think they were all pretty great.
+I recommended most of them to friends who also enjoyed them, so I figured what the heck, why not share them on the internet and start blogging about what books I've read.